arienkock/ai-prompt-test/memory-bank/architectureRules.md

 - Use case objects that load a list of entities MUST use repositories to limit results to what the user is allowed to see.
 - Re-use the READ use cases as much as possible.
 Example: for loading different entity graphs, pass the relationships to include as a property in the query object.
 - Use cases for reading data take a query object.
-- There MUST exist a transaction helper higher order function that must be used to invoke a use case within a transaction.
+- There MUST exist a transaction helper higher order function that MUST be used to invoke a use case within a transaction.
 This rule is the responsibility of the calling code (e.g. Web Controller).
 - Calling a use case outside of a transaction callback IS AN ERROR.
 Since the first (top level) use case MUST be called within a transaction, any other use cases in the call tree are implicitly part of the same transaction.
 - Command and query objects MUST NOT use / reference entity types.
-Instead they must use DTO types that have a subset of the fields of the entities.
+Instead they MUST use DTO types that have a subset of the fields of the entities.
 Reason: protect internal entity fields from being overridden.
 - Mapping logic between DTO and entity types may reside in helper functions near (in the same file as, or even private methods) the use cases, unless the mapping logic is re-usable (e.g. pagination parameters and pagination response metadata).
-In the latter case the mapping code must not be duplicated.
+In the latter case the mapping code MUST not be duplicated.
 - If you know that a field is read-only, it should be returned by the use case but never accepted in the DTO.
 - If you are unsure if a field needs to be part of DTO or not: ASK THE USER!
 - A weak entity cannot exist on its own.
 Weak entities MUST have at least one non-nullable relationship.
 (Example: a profile MUST belong to a user)